Our Latest News

 An Environmental Monitoring Program (EMP) is critical for understanding the hygienic state of your facility.
 When done correctly, it provides valuable insight on how well your Good Manufacturing Practices and pre-requisite programs operate.
 But, just going through the motions is time-consuming and costly.
 Critical thinking and committed data analysis help to drive strategic improvements.
 Below are some tips for operating a successful EMP:

-- Use the appropriate sampling device.
 The type and material you choose make a difference.
 Swabs and sponges both offer different advantages and disadvantages.
 Educate yourself on which is most appropriate for your facility.

-- For dependable and accurate results, consistency is imperative.
 Be consistent with sample surface size, especially for hygiene indicators like aerobic plate count, Enterobacteriaceae, and E. coli.

-- Pay attention to the potential for biofilms.
 Pressure during sampling and scrubbing is key to breaking these up.
 Several swabs are now available that are more durable and will stand up to heavy scrubbing.

-- Seek and destroy!
 Often employees are afraid to find pathogens and choose areas that are easy to clean or less prone to contamination.
 Remember that if a pathogen is present, you want to know.
 Taking immediate action to eliminate, control, or reduce the issue will keep a small problem from turning into a big one.

 No Price Increase for 2022